ShivamTiwari-DevOps/ShivamTiwari-Devops/README.md

 ## 👨‍💻 About Me

-I am a **Full-Stack Web Developer and DevOps Engineer** with a passion for designing responsive applications and operating production-grade cloud environments.
+I am a ** Web Developer and DevOps Engineer** with a passion for designing responsive applications and operating production-grade cloud environments.
 My focus is on bridging the gap between clean code and **scalability, reliability, security, and automation** across the delivery lifecycle.

 ---

 ## 🚀 What I Do

-- 🌐 **Web Development:** Crafting fast, responsive full-stack applications (Frontend + Backend).
+- 🌐 **Web Development:** Crafting fast, responsive web applications (Frontend ).
 - ☁️ **Cloud & Infrastructure:** Provisioning secure cloud infrastructure using Infrastructure as Code (IaC).
 - 🐳 **Containerization:** Architecting and operating containerized application environments.
 - 🔁 **CI/CD Automation:** Designing robust deployment pipelines for software and infrastructure.